PublicDataWorks/pdm-docs/docs/technical-context/development-resources.md

 5. Run up localhost in your terminal like you normally would (`docker-compose up app`) and the app should now need AWS and authentication credentials and you can move about the app freely.

 For instructions on how to execute the tests discussed here, see [README](https://github.com/PublicDataWorks/police_data_manager/blob/master/README.md)

+## Security
+* We regularly scan for outdated dependencies with [Hawkeye](https://github.com/hawkeyesec/scanner-cli) Scanner, which runs on all commits.
+When a vulnerability is identified, we use [Snyk Vulnerability Database](https://snyk.io/vuln) for information and remediation.
+Hawkeye is also useful for ensuring that no secrets or passwords are checked into our application code.
+* We subscribe to security advisories for different technologies within our tech stack, so we can receive prompt notification of any incidents or outages (i.e, Docker, AWS, Heroku, etc.).
+* We implement a strict Content Security Policy (CSP) for all our environments using [Helmet](https://www.npmjs.com/package/helmet), which we evaluate using Google's [CSP Evaluator](https://csp-evaluator.withgoogle.com/) tool.
+* We use SSL for encryption of request/response.
+[SSL certificates are automatically managed and renewed by Heroku](https://devcenter.heroku.com/articles/understanding-ssl-on-heroku).
+* Our Postgres database is encrypted at rest (provided by hosting on Heroku).
+* [**Only applicable if enabled**] AWS S3 files are encrypted with AES-256 Server-Side Encryption using Amazon S3-Managed Keys (SSE-S3) at rest and in transit.